HandsOnDataViz/book/gitbook/workflow.md

 ## My Settings
 - TO DO: explain GitBook-GitHub link; custom domain

+## Write with GitBook BROWSER Editor:

+Advantages: WYSIWYG preview, Markdown menu, proofreader toggle, branch control

+1. Check GitHub repo for any pull requests from contributors: https://github.com/JackDougherty/datavizbook
+2. Startup browser editor, create a new branch (dev) to avoid continually building master branch
+3. Write and save edits on each page
+4. When done, merge branches (push dev branch into master branch)
+5. When done, delete the dev branch to avoid confusion

 ## Write with GitBook DESKTOP Editor

 Advantages: WYSIWYG preview, Markdown menu, proofreader toggle, branch and sync control

+Mixed opinion: links and images appear, but requires clicking on Markdown version to edit

-- Check GitHub repo for any pull requests from contributors: https://github.com/JackDougherty/datavizbook
+1. Check GitHub repo for any pull requests from contributors: https://github.com/JackDougherty/datavizbook
-- Startup Desktop Editor app and CLONE current book from GitHub to local computer
+2. Startup Desktop Editor app and CLONE current book from GitHub to local computer
-- Create a new branch (dev)
+3. Create a new branch (dev)
-- Compose and save edits
+4. Write and save edits on each page
-- When done, merge branches (push dev into master) and sync
+5. When done, merge branches (push dev into master) and sync
-- Delete the dev branch to avoid confusion
+6. Delete the dev branch to avoid confusion
-- Delete the CLONE of the book from my local computer to avoid confusion
+7. Delete the CLONE of the book from my local computer to avoid confusion

-## Write with GitBook BROWSER Editor:
-Advantages: WYSIWYG preview, Markdown menu, proofreader toggle, branch control
-Disadvantages:
-- Check GitHub repo for any pull requests from contributors: https://github.com/JackDougherty/datavizbook
-- start up online GitBook browser editor https://www.gitbook.com/book/jackdougherty/datavizbook/details
-- in online browser editor, create a new branch (dev) for edits
-- when done, merge branches (push dev branch into master branch)
-- delete the dev branch when done to avoid confusion

 ## Structural changes with GitHub Desktop and Atom Editor
 When making major changes to the book, especially folder/file structure, copy a branch to a local computer with GitHub Desktop, and modify with Atom Editor (or your preferred text editor).
-- check book repo for any pull requests from contributors: https://github.com/JackDougherty/datavizbook
+1. Check GitHub repo for any pull requests from contributors: https://github.com/JackDougherty/datavizbook
-- create dev branch
+2. Create dev branch for current edits
-- use GitHub Desktop to sync repo to my local computer, where dev branch is default view
+3. Use GitHub Desktop to sync repo to my local computer, where dev branch is default view
-- use Atom editor to edit/upload/restructure files
+4. Use Atom editor to edit/upload/restructure files
-- use GitHub Desktop to commit changes to online repo dev branch, send pull request to master branch, and confirm it online
+5. Use GitHub Desktop to commit changes to online repo dev branch, send pull request to master branch, and confirm it online
+6. Delete the dev branch from GitHub repo to avoid confusion

 ---